sparkflows/sparkflows-docs/docs/user-guide/variables-macros/variables/application_connection.rst

       :alt: variables_userguide
       :width: 65%

-By following the above steps, you can seamlessly incorporate dynamic variables into your application connections, enabling them to adapt to evolving conditions or input values.
+Now this connection containing variables can be used seamlessly throughout Sparkflows.
+By following the above steps, you can incorporate dynamic variables into your application connections, enabling them to adapt to evolving conditions or input data values.
 This enhances the versatility and usability of your application connection.